altruios/namshubettulpa/public/namshubettuple/interludes.md

 "Self!"
 "Sub-self"
 ~Two shouts from the corners of the room.~
-"and which one is you?"
+"And which one is you?"
-~Ozmind looked around the room before again settling on Erin~ "both are."
+~Ozmind looked around the room before again settling on Erin~ "Both are."
 ~Ozmind allowed him self a small smile~
 "Neither actually, your self isn't you, and the combination of your self and sub-self isn't you either..."
 ~Ozmind finished his sketch~